Simple ultrasound may predict breathing trouble in late preterm newborns

 Summary

-This study looks at whether a lung ultrasound done shortly after birth can predict which late preterm babies (born 34-36 weeks) will have breathing problems in the first two days of life.
-Researchers will compare three different ultrasound scoring methods to see which is most accurate.
-The goal is to help doctors identify at-risk infants early, especially in hospitals without advanced newborn intensive care.
+This study looks at whether a lung ultrasound done shortly after birth can predict which late preterm babies (born 34–36 weeks) will have breathing problems in the first two days of life.
+Researchers will compare three different ultrasound scoring methods.
+The goal is to help doctors decide which babies need extra breathing support, especially in hospitals without advanced newborn intensive care units.

 Disclaimer